 The A5 size Lisbon programme for the twelfth European Cup is fairly rare and at this time you can expect to pay £200 plus for a copy in good condition.
 You will find that most dealers will ask for around £200 to £250 for a copy.
 Surprisingly, the best way to buy and get a bargain (in this case) is by auction and especially by using an online auction like ebay.co.uk.
 Sign up to start trading on ebay by clicking here.

 The programme has 52 A5 sized pages and is written in three different languages - English, Italian and Portuguese.
 It has a team photograph, one of each player and one of Jock Stein.
 There is also a brilliant picture of Celtic Park looking down to the Celtic end from the Rangers end of the park.

 A look at the middle pages tells you that the published team was correct and that the game kicked-off at 5.30 p.m. on the 25th of May 1967 in the Estadio Nacional in Lisboa.

-Watch out for a reprinted version of the programme which was distributed as part of a memorabilia pack.
+Watch out for a reprinted version of the programme which was distributed as part of a memorabilia pack to celebrate the 25th anniversary of the big cup win (the one that the old Rangers never managed to win and now never will.)
 The reprinted programme is exactly the same as the original except that the reprint is green on the front cover where the original is blue.

 original Official Programme